OCSAF/freevulnsearch/README.md

 The usage is simple, just use NMAP -sV and this script.

     nmap -sV --script freevulnsearch <target>

+According to my tests, for stability reasons, only http without TLS should be used when querying the API for many simultaneous requests.
+For this reason, you can optionally disable TLS using an input argument.

+    nmap -sV --script freevulnsearch --script-args notls=yes <target>

 ## CPE exception handling for format: